AusQRC/ausqrc.github.io/_pages/04_Venue.md

 title: Venue
 ---

-The workshop will be held at Clayton Campus, Monash University <span style="color:red">(building to be confirmed)</span> on 19 Nov 2024.
+The summer school will be held at <span style="color:red">**Central 1 Lecture Theatre, 25 Exhibition Walk, Clayton VIC 3168**</span> on 18 Nov 2024 (9:30 am - 4:30 pm).
 Detailed agenda will be announced soon.

+This location is inside the Monash Clayton campus.
+A map for Clayton Campus can be found [here](https://www.monash.edu/__data/assets/pdf_file/0004/2658973/Clayton-campus-map.pdf).

+**"Central One" is under “Major Lecture Theatres” Category (25 Exhibition Walk).**

 <table style="width:100%; border:none">
   <tr>